-On July 30, 2007, the Company settled its litigation with Taiwan Sumida Electronics ("TSE"), a customer, concerning the Indemnification Agreement and held \$7.4 million in escrow for which the Company could be liable subject to the outcome of the appeal by TSE against O2Micro regarding a judgment in the Eastern District Court of Texas.
-On March 5, 2009, the United States Court of Appeals for the Federal Circuit dismissed O2Micro's action and overturned the judgment against TSE on the basis that O2 cannot assert the same invalid claims.
-The escrow can be released to the Company after the ruling is final.
+On July 30, 2007, the Company settled its litigation with Taiwan Sumida Electronics ("TSE"), a customer, concerning the Indemnification Agreement and held \$7.4 million in escrow.
+On June 25, 2009, the United States District court for the Eastern District Court of Texas issued a final judgment in conformity with the mandate issued by the United States Court of Appeals for the Federal Circuit, which dismissed O2Micro's action and overturned the judgment and injunction against TSE.
+Based on this final judgment, the Company plans to terminate the escrow and retrieve the entire deposit from the escrow.